 Connie Sobon Sensor, Liaison

-Dr. Sobon Sensor has leadership experience at all levels of the Honor Society of Nursing, Sigma Theta Tau International (STTI).
-Dr. Sobon Sensor served as Secretary, STTI Board of Directors, during the 2011-2013 Biennium.
+Dr. Sobon Sensor has leadership experience at all levels of Sigma.
+Dr. Sobon Sensor served as Secretary, Sigma Board of Directors, during the 2011-2013 Biennium.
 She was appointed to the United Nations Task Force for the 2009-2011 Biennium, and served as the Board liaison to the UN & Global Health Advisory Council.
-Currently, Dr. Sobon Sensor has been appointed to the role of liaison/representative for STTI to the United Nations, where STTI is an affiliated non-government organization (NGO) with special consultative status to the Economic and Social Council of the United Nations.
-In this capacity, STTI is positioned to influence global health policy and decision-making on behalf of nursing.
-In March 2016, Dr. Sobon Sensor is presenting on behalf of STTI during the 60th Conference of the Commission on the Status of Women hosted by the UN in New York City.
+Currently, Dr. Sobon Sensor has been appointed to the role of liaison/representative for Sigma to the United Nations, where Sigma is an affiliated non-government organization (NGO) with special consultative status to the Economic and Social Council of the United Nations.
+In this capacity, Sigma is positioned to influence global health policy and decision-making on behalf of nursing.
+In March 2016, Dr. Sobon Sensor is presenting on behalf of Sigma during the 60th Conference of the Commission on the Status of Women hosted by the UN in New York City.
 The presentation is entitled “Empowering Women through Leadership Development.”
 Regionally, Dr. Sobon Sensor was elected for two terms (2007-2011) as North America Region 14 Coordinator (NY and NJ), where she had a leadership role in promoting the UN Millennium Development Goals (MDG’s) by facilitating membership learning experiences and membership presence at programs at the UN.
 She served for seven years as Coordinator of the NJ Consortium of STTI Chapters, promoting collaborative programming among chapters.
-She facilitated development of an ongoing regional Service Leadership Project to set up health clinics in rural areas of the Dominican Republic in collaboration with STTI chapters and the Foundation for Peace.
+She facilitated development of an ongoing regional Service Leadership Project to set up health clinics in rural areas of the Dominican Republic in collaboration with Sigma chapters and the Foundation for Peace.
 Since 2007, this project has supported more than 40 trips to the DR, with participation of more than 400 nurses, who have served over 50,000 people in need of professional health care.
 At the chapter level, she was President and Treasurer of the Key-Award winning Kappa Eta chapter at New Jersey City University, and has held many committee positions.

 Dr. Sobon Sensor has been an active member of professional nursing communities.
 She served as President and Member-at-Large for the Mid-Atlantic Chapter of the Transcultural Nursing Society.
 She was Secretary for Region 3 of the NJ State Nurses Association, and was appointed National Public Policy Workgroup member and regional Public Policy Advisor for the American Association of Critical Care Nurses (AACN) where she promoted the organization’s public policy agenda & empowered chapter members to influence policy development related to critical care nursing and health.